idun-corp/Idun-Examples/ProptechOS-Api/README.md

 # API

 The resources and state of them are exposed via an endpoint each per top level class, with GET and POST methods for reading and creating/changing them.
-Please see Open API Specification (Swagger) docs for up-to-date details.
+Please see [Open API Specification (Swagger) docs](https://proptechos.com/api/swagger-ui.html) for details and to try it out.
+(Note that if you are running a dedicated instance of ProptechOS, your api and your OAS will have a separate proptechos.com subdomain).

 # Authentication